 SmartGym Gloucestershire seeks to explore the value of combining physical and cognitive exercises to help build young people’s mental resilience.
 It is one of two projects being piloted under the theme of ‘Young People and Mental Health Resilience’ which forms part of the Future Challenges programme.

 Rugged Interactive, Gloucestershire Health and Care NHS Foundation Trust and the Anna Freud National Centre for Children & Families are working together to evaluate the SmartGym Resilience Programme.
 The programme combines physical and cognitive activities, gamification of physical activities (using game elements to solve problems and increase engagement) and a tailored support tool to embed and reinforce users’ personal development.
-The physical activity element was created by the Anna Freud National Centre and the gamified physical activities element uses Rugged Interactive’s CardioWall® technology.
+The cognitive activity elements were created by the Anna Freud National Centre and the gamified physical activities element uses Rugged Interactive’s CardioWall® technology.

 The SmartGym Resilience Programme has been piloted in Newent Community School and Sixth Form Centre in Gloucestershire.
 The trial stage of this project is now complete and data analysis and evaluation are underway.